-10 Amazing Places to See in the Middle East
+Best Places to Visit in the Middle East

-The ancient temple of Petra attractions thousands of international tourists every year.
+The ancient temple of Petra attractions millions of international tourists every year.
 This is one of the most famous and unique buildings in the world which has been listed as one of the new wonders of the world.
-If you are going to travel to Jordan, Petra should be top of the list of places to see.
+If you are keen to travel to Jordan, Petra should be top of the list of places to see.

 Israel is home to thousands of important religious and tourist sights.
 The Terraces of the Bahá'í Faith, also known as the Hanging Gardens of Haifa, are beautiful gardens located around the Shrine of the Báb on Mount Carmel in Haifa, Israel.
 These is one of the most popular tourist destinations in Israel.
 The gardens are located high above the city and are kept in pristine condition throughout the year.

 3. Tel Aviv, Israel

 Tel Aviv is one of the most vibrant cities in the world with a young liberal atmosphere, nightlife, art, beaches and lots of amazing things to do.
 This city alone is worth booking a trip to Israel for, you will fall in love with this city.
 Need some convincing?
 Check out our top reasons to visit Tel Aviv.

 When the Roman Empire was in full swing it stretched all the way from Western Europe, North Africa and the Middle East.

 Baalbek, is a city located east of the Litani River in Lebanon's Beqaa Valley, about 85 km northeast of Beirut.
 Here you can find some of the most impressive Roman ruins in the world, and most are still in great condition.

 This is a major tourist attraction in Lebanon and it is fantastic to see the well preserved ruins which are a lot less touristy than other places like Rome for example.
 This really is a hidden gem and such an underrated world destination!